 Prior to coming to camp, campers will be given a list off our "Morning Majors" complete with details and activity descriptions, and will be asked to rank their first and second choices.
 Staff will do the best they can to accommodate each camper's first choice.
 Each morning campers will attend the same Morning Major.
 This year, Morning Major options include: Arts and Crafts, Sports, Nature, and Drama.
 Some Morning Major options will be available for all campers in the afternoon, but the activities will differ.

 In the afternoon, campers have the opportunity to move throughout a variety of structured activities during their "free choice" time.
-These options will vary each day, but will include several of the following: kayaking, archery, swimming, group sports, arts and crafts, photography or film-making, beach time (campers may not go beyond ankle-deep in the ocean), and use of the giant swing.
+These options will vary each day, but will include several of the following: kayaking, archery, swimming, group sports, arts and crafts (including tie dye and candle making), beach time (campers may not go beyond ankle-deep in the ocean), and use of the giant swing.

 Before dinner, after a full day of jam-packed fun and thoughtfulness, some cabin downtime will certainly be needed.
 This is when campers may read a book they packed, do some journaling, take a nap, play board games with other campers and staff, socialize, and just take a break before a busy evening.
 A structured activity will always be offered in the cabins at this time for those who don't want the downtime.

-Each evening there will be a planned "evening special" including a collaborative art project, yoga, and a mindfulness workshop.
-There will also be a nightly campfire along with a movie, game night, or dance party.
+Each evening there will be a planned special activity.
+Last year's "evening specials" included a collaborative art project, yoga, a collaborative art project, and a movie night.
+There will also be nightly campfires, singing, and games.

 8:45-9:30am: Getting ready for the day